What is a Rhinoplasty?

 What is a non-surgical rhinoplasty?

-A non-surgical nose job, or liquid rhinoplasty is a procedure in which filler is injected into the nose.
-Obviously this does not make the nose smaller, but with accurate placement one can make the nose appear to change shape.
+A non-surgical nose job, or liquid rhinoplasty, is a procedure in which filler is injected into the nose.
+Obviously, this does not make the nose smaller, but with accurate placement, one can make the nose appear to change shape.
 I when you are ok with a temporary change and reduce a hump or want to slightly straighten our or cover small irregularities.
-This procedure is best performed by someone with knowledge of the nasal anatomy as accidental injection into a blood vessel can lead to serious consequences.
+This procedure is best performed by someone with knowledge of the nasal anatomy, as an accidental injection into a blood vessel can lead to serious consequences.

 Are There Any Restrictions After A Rhinoplasty?